-- 138. CRC and CCC have concerns regarding the density and housing typologies proposed by PC71.
-CRPS Policy 6.3.7 requires minimum net densities to be achieved, in order to: - (a) efficiently utilise identified land; - (b) help create a compact urban form that can be served efficiently by infrastructure, including public transport; and - (c) help ensure that housing supply and housing choice, including affordable housing options, meet demand. - 139.
-I acknowledge that Policy 6.3.7(3) specifies minimum net densities to be achieved in various locations, but that it does not account for the development of unplanned proposals such as PC71.
-I also acknowledge that the applicant proposes an average minimum net density of 12hhs/ha and that this is above that set for greenfield priority areas when Chapter 6 was inserted into the CRPS.
+- 146. CRC and CCC have concerns regarding the density and housing typologies proposed by PC68.
+CRPS Policy 6.3.7 requires minimum net densities to be achieved, in order to: - (a) efficiently utilise identified land; - (b) help create a compact urban form that can be served efficiently by infrastructure, including public transport; and - (c) help ensure that housing supply and housing choice, including affordable housing options, meet demand. - 147.
+I acknowledge that Policy 6.3.7(3) specifies minimum net densities to be achieved in various locations, but that it does not account for the development of unplanned proposals such as PC68.
+I also acknowledge that the applicant proposes an average minimum net density of 12hhs/ha and that this is above that set for greenfield priority areas when Chapter 6 was inserted into the CRPS. - Nevertheless, as outlined in paragraph 96, and according to the 2021 HCA, the trends in housing needs will require a significant increase in the supply of smaller and multi-unit dwellings across a broader range of tenures.
+Higher densities will also support greater uptake and patronage of public transport, where it is provided.